Skip to main content

 Whole Health Index Methodology

 The Whole Health Index (WHI) was created to reliably measure whole health.
 Using consumer- and area-level data from 93 measures of health in the three domains of global health, social drivers, and clinical quality, WHI makes it possible to better understand where there are gaps affecting the well-being of individuals and groups of people.
 This knowledge can inform solutions that may improve overall health and advance health equity.
-No other measure of health explicitly includes both social and physical drivers into one score and gives equal weight to both.
+No other measure of health explicitly includes both social and physical drivers into one assessment and gives equal weight to both.

 Why We Measure Whole Health